 So how do you avoid these mistakes?

 It’s easy: research.
 I spent hours pouring over blogs, reference books and even travel guides to maximize my year and euros in Spain.
-While there were bumps in the road, and I had to put my foot in my mouth more times than I’d like to recall, I survived a year in Spain and came back for seven more (and counting).
+While there were bumps in the road, and I had to put my foot in my mouth more times than I’d like to recall, I survived a year in Spain and came back for eight more (and counting!).

 That’s why COMO Consulting has brought out an enhanced edition of it successful eBook to help those of you who are moving to Spain for the first time.
 In our ten chapter, 135-page book, you’ll find all of the necessary information to get you settled into Spain as seamlessly as possible.
 In it, we cover all of the documents you’ll need to get a NIE, how to open a bank account, how to seek out the perfect apartment, setting up your internet and selecting a mobile phone and much (much!) more.